microsoft/Federal-Business-Applications/whitepapers/copilot/README.md

 * [Azure OpenAI Jailbreak Risk Detection](https://learn.microsoft.com/en-us/azure/ai-services/content-safety/concepts/jailbreak-detection)

+### Testing Copilot for Quality and Security
+Every new Copilot product and language model iteration must pass an internal responsible AI review before it can be launched.
+Before release, we use a process called "red teaming" (in which a team simulates an enemy attack, finding and exploiting weaknesses to help the organization improve its defenses) to assess potential risks in harmful content, jailbreak scenarios, and grounded responses.
+After release, we use automated testing and manual and automated evaluation tools to assess the quality of Copilot responses.

 ## Phase 1: Opt In with Azure Commercial
 Phase 1 will leverage Azure Commercial Azure OpenAI to enable Copilot capabilities.
 The diagram below outlines how this will work.